 The great news?
 You’ll have a fair bit more take-home from that than you expect, you can deduct a lot, if not all of your business expenses.
 Even more so if you’re in the design field, a lot of entertainment can be considered deductible too.

-Regardless of the formula suggested – I always tell new VAs to start at a MINIMUM of $20 per hour.
-So if your expenses/hours calculation brings you under $20 – then raise your rate to $20-25.
+Regardless of the formula suggested – I always tell new VAs to start at a MINIMUM of $15 per hour.
+So if your expenses/hours calculation brings you under $15 – then raise your rate to $15-20.
 Why?
 Because regardless of where you live in this world, you are providing expert services, ,and you deserve well above minimum wage.
 It’s also your duty to raise the industry standards when we live in a world where there is more slavery than ever before recorded.
 You may even find that $15 is far to low to live on in your location (hopefully our handy pricing calculator can help you figure this out too), in which case of course you’ll want to raise accordingly.

 Side note for those hiring VAs and for interested VAs (can we make this go viral?!) 😉.

 Now of course, the rate you come to will be highly dependent on your personal situation, if you still maintain another job and whether you have general entry point skills or super skilled specializations under your belt.
 If you have very specific advanced skills that you’re bringing to the table, you’ll want to keep the below in mind when setting your rates.
 Generally speaking:

-- General skills like admin, calendar management, social media posting and simple canva design would be charging around $20-30ph (per hour).
+- General skills like admin, calendar management, social media posting and simple canva design would be charging around $15-25ph (per hour).

-- VAs with intermediate skills in a few more advanced areas like WordPress maintenance, blog writing, graphic design would be charging $30-50ph.
+- VAs with intermediate skills in a few more advanced areas like WordPress maintenance, blog writing, graphic design would be charging $25-50ph.